B.S. in Music in World Cultures

 The Liberty University School of Music offers state-of-the-art facilities including a 1,600-seat concert hall, two recital halls, five music theory classrooms, and songwriting, mac, and piano labs.
 Also, benefit from our on-site recording studio, equipped with beautiful acoustics, advanced music production technology, and unique architecture that leads to a soundproof environment.

-Academic Information for the B.S. in Music and World Cultures
+Academic Information: B.S. in Music and World Cultures

 120 credit hours